gaspardthrl/LearningOutLoud/content/post/zero_knowledge_proofs.md

 \lim_{n \to \infty}{\frac{1}{2^n}} = 0
 $$

-Obvisouly we don't repeat this experience an infinite amount of time but we do so **until this probability becomes too small for us to care**.
+Obviously we don't repeat this experience an infinite amount of time but we do so **until this probability becomes too small for us to care**.

 Now what about a more math-focused example ?